Cold Laser Therapy

 The amount of cold laser therapy treatments needed is dependent on the condition being treated and the size of the affected area.
 Laser therapy treatments have an accumulation effect and a typical treatment plan ranges from 6-12 treatments.
 As mentioned above, laser therapy promotes faster tissue healing in your body.
 Therefore, if an injury would normally take 4 weeks to heal with no treatment, consistent laser therapy treatment should help you recover sooner than that.

-Cold laser treatment often has an even greater effect when combined with other forms of therapy such as Chiropractic, Acupuncture, Graston, Physiotherapy, and home exercises.
+Cold laser treatment often has an even greater effect when combined with other forms of therapy such as Chiropractic, Acupuncture, Graston, Physiotherapy, Massage therapy, and home exercises.
 Although it isn’t necessary to have these other therapies performed in conjunction with laser treatment, we tend to see more efficient treatment outcomes.

 What to Expect on Your First Visit: